mvolkmann/blog/src/htmx.md

 whose name is a single underscore (`_`) and whose value is \_hyperscript code.
 Both differ from HTMX in that they focus on client-side interactions.

+## JSON

+While HTMX applications do not require implementing and using REST APIs that returns JSON data, it may still be desirable to implement them.
+For example, Android and iOS mobile apps may wish to use such APIs.
+To use these in HTMX apps, call them from HTTP endpoints that use the data to generate HTML responses.

+Alternatively, write functions that return the desired data and call them from both the endpoints that return JSON and the endpoints that return HTML.

 ## History and Future

 Carson Gross been working on the approach of simplifying web development